Introduction

 conda install -c plotly plotly=5.8.1

-For the efficient development of interactive Python applications, you will also need other libraries, such as Dash, Pandas, or SciPy.
+For the efficient development of interactive Python applications, you will also need other libraries, such as Dash, Pandas or SciPy.
 So, it is a good idea to create a new virtual environment with Conda right away and add into it other modules over time.
 Quick guide (execute commands in the terminal window):

 conda info --envs # Active environment shown with *; on Mac Pro activate base for Miniforge3_x86

-conda activate plotly
+conda activate graphing

 pip install plotly==5.8.1